jinpark-pro/swift_data_collections/README.md

 - Build and run you app.
 At this point, you should see an empty table view inside a navigation controller.

   - <img src="./resources/tableViewController.png" alt="Table View Controller" width="500" />

+##### Table View Style

+- Table views come in three styles: plain, grouped, and inset grouped.
+  - The plain style is the default.
+In a plain table view, rows can be separated into labeled sections with an optional index along the right edge of the table (such as the alphabet index seen in Contacts).
+Each section immediately follows the previous section with no spacing, creating an unbroken list.
+  - In a grouped table view, rows are displayed in visually distinct groups, or sections, with spacing in between - and without an index option.
+  - An inset grouped table view is similar to grouped, but each visual group in inset on both sides of the view with rounded corners, providing a very pronounced separation between sections.